sleslein/chi-js-design-system-talk/presentation.md

 Comment:  Here's a main point from Refactoring UI
 Read: It.

 Narrative: Reading this was a formative moment for me.
 When I read this disparate ideas and things I had been hearing started clicking together.
-I had this revalation... wait.... design is a system?~!?!?
+I had this revelation... wait.... design is a system?~!?!?
 Then, wait!?!?
 We have a design system at work!

 Design systems are a thing!
 I have to learn about and understand these things for me.
 When I read this disparate ideas and things I had been hearing started clicking together.
 I had this revalation... wait.... design is a system?~!?!?
 Then, wait!?!?
 We have a design system at work!